Jaco Pastorius: Death

-On September 11, 1987, Pastorius sneaked onto the stage at a Santana concert at the Sunrise Musical Theater in Sunrise, Florida.
-Weather Report was an associated act of Santana in the mid-Seventies.
+On September 11, 1987, Pastorius snuck onto the stage at a Santana concert at the Sunrise Musical Theater in Sunrise, Florida.
+Weather Report had been an associated act of Santana in the mid-1970s.
 After being ejected from the premises, he made his way to the Midnight Bottle Club in Wilton Manors.
 After reportedly kicking in a glass door, having been refused entrance to the club, he became involved in a violent confrontation with Luc Havan, a club employee who was a martial arts expert.
 Pastorius was hospitalized for multiple facial fractures and injuries to his right eye and left arm, and fell into a coma.
 There were encouraging signs that he would come out of the coma and recover, but they soon faded.
 A brain hemorrhage a few days later led to brain death.
 He was taken off life support and died on September 21, 1987, at the age of 35, at Broward General Medical Center in Fort Lauderdale.
 His funeral was held at St. Clement's Catholic Church, Wilton Manors, Florida.
 Pastorius was buried at Queen of Heaven Cemetery in North Lauderdale, Broward County, Florida.

 Havan faced a charge of second-degree murder.
 He pleaded guilty to manslaughter and was sentenced to twenty-two months in prison and five years' probation.
 After serving four months in prison, he was paroled for good behavior.